 Preoperative evaluation includes consolidating any history of dental or oral surgical procedures.
 Patients then undergo a 3D evaluation with simulation to learn their exact expectations.
-Recommendations vary based on the amount of change necessary.
+Recommendations vary based on the amount of change desired.

 How Is Chin Surgery Performed?

 The procedure can be as simple as use of a filler or fat transfer.
 Once the degree of change approaches 1/8” (3-4mm), surgery may be required to add an implant or formally reposition the chin bone into a more prominent position.
 Incisions are hidden either underneath the chin or inside the lower lip.
-Recovery, on average, only takes one to two weeks with the occasional use of pain medication.
+Recovery, on average, takes one to two weeks with the occasional use of pain medication.